ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 ```

 The `apiVersion` is currently always fixed to `v1`.
-The `description` and `name` properties are pretty self-explaining, as the `version`.
+The `description` and `name` properties are pretty self-explaining, as well as the `version`.
 Versions of Helm charts mandatorily need to follow the [SemVer 2](https://semver.org/){:target="_blank"} specification, i.e.
 they must consist of a `MAJOR`, `MINOR` and `PATCH` version part, delimited by dots.
 An additional pre-release version, e.g. `rc1` could also be appended with a dash (`-`).
 Although SemVer versions can also include even more information (e.g. build info), those are not considered when
 determining version ordering.

-In addition to the above properties which are mandatory, the `Chart.yaml` could contain an arbitrary number of
+In addition to the above mentioned ones, which are mandatory, the `Chart.yaml` could contain an arbitrary number of
 additional properties, some pre-defined, and whatever custom properties you need to describe your chart.
 Have a look at
 the [docs](https://docs.helm.sh/developing_charts/#charts){:target="_blank"} for a detailed list of standard properties.

 ### The charts folder

 Charts can depend on other charts, i.e. include their templates and inherit from them.
-When you use these dependencies, the charts your currrent chart depends upon will be placed in the `charts` folder,
+When you use these dependencies, the charts your current chart depends upon, will be placed in the `charts` folder,
 either automatically, when using Helm's dependency management, or manually by the chart developer.

 We'll leave this topic out for the moment, and have a slightly closer look at it below when discussing the